noah710/magenta-apple-23463/content/posts/pittras.md

 ---
 ## Overview

 I first got involved Pitt RAS when I showed up for my first meeting at the end of the 2019 Spring semster.
-Soon after, the club became my second home and I made lots of new friends with similar interests as me.
+Soon after, the club became my second home as I made lots of new friends with similar interests as me.

 During the first 3 months over the Summer, I led a small and tight-knit team of 3 students on the project.
 Unlike most of my friends, I did not have an internship that Summer, so I treated the club as my internship and learned as much as I could.
 Since the team was so small, I had the opportunity to immerse myself in our code stack and learn the technical skills I would need to be a good leader.
 I made most of my technical contributions in the Summer, including: